View the original recipe via:

-You can ask your fish monger to clean the fish for you, or you can just buy the fillets and skip this step.
-If you decided to buy a whole sea bass like we did, here's how to clean the fish.
+You can ask your fishmonger to clean the fish for you, or you can just buy the fillets and skip this step.
+If you decided to buy a whole sea bass as we did, here's how to clean the fish.

 Divide the chicory over 2 plates, place the fillets on top and also divide the cherry tomatoes.
 Finish it off with the balsamic vinegar reduction.
 It's that easy, enjoy!